danielstegink/Silksong.SilkAndSong/README.md

 ### XP Requirements
 Levelling up is a slow process; each level requires significantly more XP than the last.
-You could reach level 1 as early as your first boss, but you probably won't reach level 10 until halfway through Act 2.
+You can reach level 1 as early as your first boss, but you probably won't reach level 10 until near the end of Act 3.

 ## Perks
 At each level, Hornet gets the following bonuses: